Gary DiSarcina

-Gary Thomas DiSarcina (born November 19, 1967) is an American former professional baseball shortstop and third base coach for the Washington Nationals of Major League Baseball (MLB).
-He played his entire career for the California / Anaheim Angels.
+Gary Thomas DiSarcina (born November 19, 1967) is an American former professional baseball shortstop and coach.
+He played his entire Major League Baseball (MLB) career for the California / Anaheim Angels.

 Shortstop for Angels (1992–98)

 A former shortstop who stood 6 ft 1 in tall and weighed 170 lb, DiSarcina was raised in Billerica, Massachusetts, and attended the University of Massachusetts Amherst.
 In 1987, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was drafted by the California Angels in the sixth round of the 1988 Major League Baseball draft.

 After brief Major League trials from 1989–91, DiSarcina replaced Dick Schofield as the Angels' regular shortstop in 1992 and held the job through 1998.
 He was selected to the American League All-Star team in 1995, a strike-shortened year when he batted a career-high .307 in 99 games played.
 He missed six weeks of action during that season, from August 4 through September 18, after sustaining a torn ligament in his thumb.

 In 1998, his finest all-around season, he was voted the Angels' team MVP.
 That year, in 157 games played, DiSarcina reached career highs in hits (158) and runs batted in (56), while batting .287.
 But it was his last full season as a player; his career, hampered by injuries — including a broken arm that cost him half of the 1999 season — wound down during the next two years.
 He played only 12 games in 2000 and was out of baseball in 2001 before attempting a final comeback in 2002 in the Boston Red Sox organization with the Pawtucket Red Sox.

 All told, DiSarcina played in 1,086 Major League games, all with the Angels; his 966 hits included 186 doubles, 20 triples and 28 home runs.

 DiSarcina wore several numbers over the course of his career.
 He wore the number 4 during his first season.
 He changed to number 11, then to number 33 (in tribute to Larry Bird), and finally to number 9 for his remaining four seasons.

 A DiSarcina fly ball was caught by Texas Ranger Rusty Greer for the final out of Kenny Rogers' perfect game on July 28, 1994.